netreplica/templates/README.md

 This repository provides a set of such templates as a starting point.
 You're welcome to clone and adopt to your needs.
 If you'd like to contribute back, it would be greatly appreciated.

-This project is in a proof-of-concept phase.
-We're experimenting with the best ways to automate software network lab orchestration.
 If you have any feedback, questions or suggestions, please reach out to us via the Netreplica Discord server linked above, [#netreplica](https://netdev-community.slack.com/archives/C054GKBC4LB) channel in NetDev Community on Slack, or open a github issue in this repository.

 # Supported formats